 Peter's recent experience include:

 - successfully defending DBS in a US$185 million Hong Kong High Court action brought by the liquidators of Galleria (Hong Kong) Limited for knowing receipt, dishonest assistance and fraudulent trading, after a 15-day trial.

-- advising the Hong Kong liquidators of a global investment bank on a dispute concerning very substantial ad valorem fees and charges payable to the Hong Kong Government.
+- advising liquidators of Lehman Brothers Asia entities for a reduction in the ad valorem fees payable to the Hong Kong Official Receiver.